zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - Response: The response content is in JSON format.

 <div class="alert warning">All the request URLs and request bodies are case sensitive.</div>
 ## Call sequence

-Use the RESTful API in the following steps:
+Use the RESTful APIs in the following steps:

 1. Call the [`acquire`](#acquire) method to request a resource ID for cloud recording.
 2. Call the  [`start`](#start) method within five minutes after getting the resource ID to start the recording.